Defense: Man who pled guilty in kidnapping was ‘main victim’

 “It’s not only because Darren has been a model prisoner, but also so his family and two boys can continue to live a normal life knowing that they have a father,” he said.

-Lujan said doctors testified that Cruz suffered from bipolar disorder “meaning that Darren was not insane but that it comprised his judgment and responsibility for his actions.”
+Lujan said doctors testified that Cruz suffered from bipolar disorder, “meaning that Darren was not insane but that it compromised his judgment and responsibility for his actions.”

 Assistant Attorney General David Rivera recommended that Cruz be sentenced to 25 years in prison with five years suspended and credit for time served.